1.4 JUICE and Europa Clipper

-The JUpiter ICy moons Explorer (JUICE) mission is intended to be launched by the European Space Agency (ESA) in 2022.
-If the launch is successful, the spacecraft will arrive in the neighbourhood of Jupiter in 2030.
+The JUpiter ICy moons Explorer (JUICE) mission is intended to be launched by the European Space Agency (ESA) in 2023.
+If the launch is successful, the spacecraft will arrive in the neighbourhood of Jupiter in 2030 or 2031.
 It will initially focus on Europa and Callisto and finally it will orbit Ganymede for several months to obtain detailed images of the surface from an altitude of just 200 km.

 Callisto, Europa and Ganymede are all suspected of having oceans below an icy surface, so ice-penetrating radar will be used, giving an indication of the character of the subsurface environment and whether liquid water really lies beneath.
 The scientific emphasis of the mission will be on trying to understand the habitability of each of these moons and the possibility of it hosting microbial life.
 Being so far away from the Sun is an irrelevance, given that tidal forces from Jupiter could provide the energy to melt the ice under the surface.

 JUICE will contain a suite of instruments including optical cameras, spectrometers, sub-millimetre wave instruments, laser altimeters and radar.
 Countries from around Europe will supply different parts according to funding and expertise.